Uneven Floors – What Are the Causes and What Can You Do?

 Are you wondering whether you are overly sensitive or just imagining that your floors are uneven or sloping?
 If this is your case, then you should know how to measure the slopes on the floor.
 Here are some ways of how you can do this:

 One of the easiest ways to confirm whether your floors are uneven or sloping is to use a golf ball.
 You could also use other round objects such as a steel bearing or marble.

 To use this, put it down on the floor.
 If it rolls away, then it’s a sign that the floors are not even.
 If it rolls fast, then that means that the slope of the floor is high.
 This is a common technique used by many home inspectors.

 Another way of identifying whether your floors are sloping is by using levels.
 There are torpedo levels that are 3 feet long, and these can help you determine whether there is indeed a slope on the floor.
 However, using a laser level is much easier and more convenient.

 Let’s have a quick look at the video below that shows how you can easily level a sloping floor using a laser level:

 If you don’t have a laser level, you can download phone-level apps.
-There are many free and paid versions of these, and they can work equally and other types of levels.
+There are many free and paid versions of these, and they can work equally and with other levels.

-What to do if you found out that there is a slope on your flooring?
+What to do if you find out that there is a slope on your flooring?
 Well, insurance companies, engineers, and builders have different opinions.
-But, slopes to a certain degree are acceptable.
+But slopes to a certain degree are acceptable.
 However, to be sure, call a professional to provide you with your best options.

-What Are the Causes for Sloping and Uneven Floors?
+What Are the Causes of Sloping and Uneven Floors?

 Uneven floors have slopes or dips, making the concrete floors uneven.
 However, this is not usually because of a bad flooring job.
 Here are the possible causes of sloping or uneven floors: